-Judge Shammara H. Henderson serves as a judge on the New Mexico Court of Appeals.
+Judge Shammara Henderson serves as a judge on the New Mexico Court of Appeals.
 Shammara has an extensive career fighting for New Mexicans in their time of need, protecting our civil rights and ensuring everyone has their fair day in the legal system.
-Governor Michelle Lujan Grisham appointed her to the New Mexico Court of Appeals, and she must run statewide in the 2020 election to keep her seat on the bench.
+Governor Michelle Lujan Grisham appointed her to the New Mexico Court of Appeals, as the first Black appellate judge in the state and she must run statewide in the 2020 election to keep her seat on the bench.
 Shammara was appointed to the court after the bi-partisan Judicial Nominating Commission found her “qualified” and recommended her to the Governor.

 Shammara has always had the strong desire to serve her fellow New Mexicans.
 Prior to being appointed, she practiced law at the Freedman, Boyd, Hollander, Goldberg, Urias & Ward Law Firm in the areas of criminal defense, plaintiff’s injury, employment discrimination, civil rights, and witness representation.
 She presented throughout the country and internationally on issues regarding affirmative litigation; trial skills; electronic discovery (eDiscovery) and use of electronically stored information (ESI) in court; civil rights and criminal civil rights; implicit bias; heroin and opiate addiction; and trains law enforcement.

 Born and raised in Albuquerque, NM, Shammara graduated from Valley High School.
 Shammara received a bachelor’s degree in political science and philosophy from American University in Washington, D.C., where she received a full ride with the highly competitive Frederick Douglass Scholarship.
 Shammara received her J.D. from the University of New Mexico School of Law where she received the W.E.
 Bondurant Scholarship and University of New Mexico Graduate Fellowship and upon graduation the Dean’s Award.